ekudmada/Reforger-Shop-System/README.md

 ![](https://i.imgur.com/Fidfbns.png)

 The mod comes with a basic currency implementation which can easily be overridden for any custom implementations.
 See ADM_PaymentMethodCurrency class for more information.
 The default currency system stores a quantity of currency as a variable in a component on an item.
 This item can be anything and is chosen to be a wallet for simplicity.
 Using individual entities as currency will work, but when dealing with large amounts such as $100,000 or $1,000,000 there would be an excessive amount of entities which would all be in the world, eventually becoming unfeasable.
 This is the reason for storing the currency quantity as a variable.
+There is a default HUD that shows the amount of currency in a players inventory, this can be removed from the SCR_HUDManager attached to the player controller prefab.

 Finally you can specify a list of categories for the shop.
 These are configs with a list of prefabs that are within each category, a few default ones have been provided for reference.